qwaneu/qwaneu.github.io/_posts/2016-05-28-baunit-part-one.md

   while true; do clear; ./run_tests.sh && echo Success || echo Failed; sleep 2; done
 ~~~

+This is a simple and effective way to continously run the tests, as long
-This shows _Success_ continuously, since my *run_tests.sh* is empty.
+as it does not take too long to run.
+It shows _Success_ continuously, since my *run_tests.sh* is empty.
 An
 empty script seems successful.
 And, since I want to do git commits fast and easy in the session, I run
 the following one-liner in the git terminal:

 ~~~bash